Recoskie/JDasm/docs/Basics.md

 <br />

-Any developer that has built a keyboard application, for android, console, or PC should already know what uncompressed audio looks like and how to play it.
+Any developer that has built a piano application, for android, console, or PC should already know what uncompressed audio looks like and how to play it.

 <br />